Dental exam chair with a mountain view for a consultation on all-on-4 dental implants cost.

 If you’re looking for a way to replace a full set of missing or failing teeth, you’ve likely come across the term “All-on-4.”
 So, what exactly is it?
 Think of it as a complete smile makeover that’s both stable and streamlined.
 The All-on-4 treatment concept uses just four strategically placed titanium posts in your jawbone to support a full, permanent bridge of teeth.
 It’s an innovative approach that provides the stability of dental implants without needing an individual implant for every single missing tooth.
 This method is a game-changer for people who need to replace an entire arch of teeth—either upper, lower, or both.
 It’s designed to give you a brand new, fully functional set of teeth that look and feel incredibly natural.
 Instead of dealing with the daily hassle of removable dentures, you get a fixed solution that lets you eat, speak, and smile with total confidence.

-How They Differ from Traditional Implants
+How Are They Different from Traditional Implants?

 When you think of dental implants, you might picture a one-to-one replacement: one implant for each missing tooth.
 While that’s a great solution for one or two teeth, it’s not always practical for replacing a full arch.
 That’s where All-on-4 comes in.
 Instead of 8-10 implants per arch, this technique uses just four.
 Two are placed vertically in the front, and two are placed at an angle in the back to maximize contact with your existing bone.
 This angled placement is key—it often eliminates the need for bone grafting, a separate procedure that can add months and significant cost to your treatment.
 While the initial investment for All-on-4 can be higher than for a single implant, it’s a more efficient and often more affordable path to a full-arch restoration.